Let’s Dig Deep Into What Is Thai Yoga Therapy?

 There are many different traditional “schools” of Thai yoga massage.
 They range from the big university-driven or supported programs of Bangkok to the “family” style oral and traditional lineages of Thailand’s Northern Hill Tribe people, such as Karen, Lisu, Lahu, Mien, and Akha People.
 Their influence is a growing factor in the modern expression of Thai Massage, especially in the North.

-Thai Yoga is a colloquial or geographically unique system.
+Thai Yoga is an every day or geographically unique system.
 Modern Thai yoga “massage” synthesizes several different regional variations based on location, region, and in some cases,s the specific influence of a charismatic teacher.
 Traditionally there was mention of the “Seven Schools.”
 Of course, there were not in the past only seven schools!
 Considering this was the primary medicine of millions of people for over a thousand years,s it is logical to assume there were many different schools in operation at one time or another.
 For example, every temple teaching or practicing these healing arts could have been considered a school; there were hundred,s if not thousand,s of these over the years.

 The most famous traditional school in the North is The Buntautuk Northern Hill Tribe Medical Hospital or “The Old Medicine Hospital.”
 Renowned schools and head Masters, such as Anantasuk Rongrian under Phaa Kruu Anantasuk and Aachan Nantipa Anantasuk, work with the King’s Rajaprajanugroh projects to thoroughly document the traditional medicine and preserve its rich heritage.
 Under Grand Master Aajan Sintorn Chaichagun (Transitioned November 2005), it has become a national and international phenomenon.
 Teaching various levels of programs to Thai and farang (foreigners) alike, Aajan Sintorn was also famous for his daily recitation of the Pali Om Namo Shivago prayer and invocation for blessing.
 Twice daily, he would lead the entire community in this rhythmic and beautiful traditional mantra for healing.
-In the North, they say, “you don’t know Thai Massage until you know this mantra!”
+In the North, they say, “You don’t know Thai Massage until you know this mantra!”
 Today the Wat Po Association of Traditional Doctors, member schools, and Ajahn’s or Master Instructors are bringing this work into the modern world.,

 Northern Thailand is closer to mainland China, so more Chinese and Laotion-influenced massage techniques exist.
 For example, a well-known teacher and practitioner in Chiangmai, Mama Lek Chaiya, and her family teach “nûat jàp sên” (nerve-touch massage.
 This Chinese-style massage technique, like acupuncture, works with the body’s nerve meridians.
 Some plucking techniques are reminiscent of Tuina and can be pretty unpleasant.
 However, the ultimate aim of balancing the chi takes precedence over comfort!

 It is important to remember that any applications of physical pressure are intended to convey the ProMiiwihan Sii to balance and harmonize the “thâat tháng sìi” and Tri_dosha or Three Winds, Humor or energetically based body types.
 Thai Yoga is a sophisticated system of exchanging love with pressure, as a hug can convey care, consideration, and love with physical force.
-It’s just that in Thai Yoga, that loving embrace is told with great detail and sophistication.
+It’s just that in Thai Yoga that loving embrace is told with great detail and sophistication.

 The practice of Thai Yoga is substantially based on principles of classical Ayurveda as described in the Caraka Samhita Sutra, Susrita Samhita Sutra, Gheranda Samhita, Atharvaveda, Pradipika, and Ramayana, without most of the overt references to Hindu deities.
 Ayurvedic practices emphasized in Thai Yoga include Samkhya (Sanskrit= Satkhya), Creation Cosmology, Rajas, Satvas and Tamas, Dhatus, Doshas, Sen Lines (Prana Nadi), Lom (Wind Gates, Sanskrit= Marma), Pancha Karma, Asana, Prana Yama, and Mantra.
 The philosophies and principles of these Ayurvedic texts have also been re-interpreted in Theravada Buddhism.
 Two influential texts in the Theravada system are the Buddha Dharma and the Vipassana Bhavana.